Blog

 Priority Schema Types That Drive AI Citations

-Not all schema types get equal weight in AI search.
-Some directly align with how AI systems format answers.
-Those are the ones worth implementing first.
+Not all schema types carry equal weight in AI search.
+Some map directly onto how AI systems format their answers, and those are the ones worth implementing first.
+Others provide useful context but won't move the needle the same way.

 Schema TypeWhy AI Systems Prefer ItBest Use Case

-FAQPageMatches Q&A answer format AI usesFAQ sections, support content
+FAQPageMatches the Q&A answer format AI usesFAQ sections, support content

 HowToAligns with step-by-step answer structureTutorials, guides, instructions